kristofvc/ListBundle/Resources/doc/custom_templates.md

 ================

 The templates to render a list can be overwritten.
-You can find some example templates in 'Resources/views/ListTemplates'.
+You can find some example templates in `Resources/views/ListTemplates`.

 When overwriting a template you need to loop over the list of your objects.
-This list is called 'pagination'.
+This list is called `pagination`.

 ```twig
 <table class="table table-striped">